Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Experimental Setup

 \textbf{Effectiveness:} We use the \strongreject{} evaluators to measure jailbreak effectiveness, as they show high agreement with human raters \citep{souly_strongreject_2024}.
 Our \textit{Safety score} is defined as $1 - \operatorname{mean}_{SR}$, where $\operatorname{mean}_{SR}$ is the mean score of the two \strongreject{} evaluators.\footnote{\textit{StrongReject-Rubric} is an LLM-based evaluator using GPT4o-mini and \textit{StrongReject-Finetuned }is a small model finetuned to match the scores of the rubric evaluator.}

-\textbf{Specificity:} We use three metrics to test the specificity of our interventions and their effect on model utility. \textit{MMLU} \citep{hendrycks2020measuring} measures effects on model knowledge and problem-solving abilities. \textit{IFEval} \citep{zhou2023instruction} measures effects on general instruction following capabilities.
+\textbf{Specificity:}We test the specificity of our interventions and their effect on model utility on three metrics. \textit{MMLU} \citep{hendrycks2020measuring} measures effects on model knowledge and problem-solving abilities. \textit{IFEval} \citep{zhou2023instruction} measures effects on general instruction following capabilities.
 Following \citet{chen_copybench_2024,abad2025copyright}, we use an LLM-as-judge setup to rate the \textit{fluency} of model responses to the original harmful prompts on a 5-point Likert scale (see Appendix \ref{appendix:fluency} for details).
 Fluency scores are then normalized to $[0,1]$ to facilitate comparison with IFEval and MMLU scores.
 Finally, we compute a combined \textit{utility} as the mean of these three metrics as a measure of specificity.

 While the ideal jailbreak mitigation would increase safety without affecting utility, in practice, these mitigations introduce a trade-off between safety gains and utility losses.
 Activation-based defenses, in particular, expose inference-time parameters that can be used to control this tradeoff (e.g., steering strength $\alpha$ or the number of selected features $n$).
 To compare methods fairly, we evaluate performance across multiple utility-loss thresholds and, for each threshold, select the parameter configuration that maximizes safety while satisfying a bound on utility degradation.